celador/ForceCode/README.md

 ### Create Class

 Menu: &gt;ForceCode Menu ...
 Create Class
-This will automatically create classes based on `apiVersion` else it defaults to '37.0'.
+This will automatically create classes based on `apiVersion` else it defaults to '43.0'.

 **SPECIAL NOTE**
 You can create Classes, Triggers, Components, and Pages by simply creating the file anywhere in your project structure.
 When you save it, it'll create the file if it doesn't exist, and update it if it does.
 The manual process doesn't automatically create the meta.xml file, so doesn't work seamlessly with CI.
 However there's no easier way to connect to your org, open a file, modify it and save it back to your org.
 This means working with multiple orgs is easier than ever.

+### Open org

+Open the org in a browser.
+No more logging in!!

+### Find

+This works just like the "Search Files" feature in the developer console.

+### Get overall org test coverage

+Use this option and ForceCode will create a list of all apex classes and their coverage at the time of retrieval.
+It will also include an estimated overall coverage percentage (This is calculated by adding up all the other data (covered lines/total lines))

+### Code Completion Refresh

+This will grab all sObject data from Salesforce and allow you to use this extension with the Salesforce Apex language extension for code smartness.
+Make sure you set up the Apex extension correctly by following the instructions [here](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-apex)

 ## Help Develop ForceCode